 Negligent Owner Claims Dog Hers When Convenient, Calls It 'Our Dog' When It's Clean-Up Time

-The OP's family is having an issue about a family dog.
+The OP's family is having an issue regarding a family dog.

-The OP was told that they'll be having a family dog soon.
+The OP was told that they would soon have a family dog.

 Everyone was supposed to contribute to its care.

-After discovering she was tricked, she was so upset.
-The dog actually belongs to her sister only.
+After discovering she was tricked, she felt very upset.
+The dog actually belongs solely to her sister.

 Addressing these ambivalences can promote healthier interactions and shared responsibilities.